Accountability

 How can I give?

-Q: Are donations to the Colorado Healing Fund tax deductible?
+Q: Are donations to CHF tax deductible?

 A: Yes.
-Colorado Healing Fund is a 501(c)(3) non-profit, charitable organization.
+CHF is a 501(c)(3) non-profit, charitable organization.

 Q: Can I designate my donation for a specific victim or family?